 I wrote this reflection at the end of a cruel winter, with snow still covering my garden, despite the calendar indicating that spring had arrived, and I wondered, “What’s the weather like, right now, in my far away island?”
 And on a whim, I googled the airline that could take me back, SATA International, and booked myself a flight.
 I’m going to Ponta Delgada, and the anticipation of that encounter already gladdens my soul.
 I will go back and, myself, embrace the Island!

-My English interpretation of the text I wrote for Mundo Açoriano, published in 2014.
+Embrace the Island for Me is my translation of the Portuguese text I wrote for Mundo Açoriano, Dá um abraço à ilha por mim, published in 2014.